Step-by-step installation instructions are available in the Getting started section.

 Aborting the installation

 If the installation was interrupted or issues occurred during the installation process in a supported cloud, there might be leftover resources created during the installation.
-To remove them, use the dhctl bootstrap-phase abort command within the installer container.
+To remove them, run the following command within the installer container:

-The configuration file provided through the --config parameter when running the installer must be the same one used during the initial installation.
+The configuration file provided through the --config parameter when running the installer must be the same that was used during the initial installation.

-• imagesRepo: <PROXY_REGISTRY>/<DECKHOUSE_REPO_PATH>/ee — the path to the DKP EE image in the external registry.
+• imagesRepo: <PROXY_REGISTRY>/<DECKHOUSE_REPO_PATH>/ee: Path to the DKP EE image in an external registry.
+Example: imagesRepo: registry.deckhouse.io/deckhouse/ee.

-• registryDockerCfg: <BASE64> — base64-encoded Docker config with access credentials to the external registry.
+• registryDockerCfg: <BASE64>: Base64-encoded access credentials to the external registry.

-If anonymous access is allowed to DKP images in the external registry, the registryDockerCfg should look like this:
+If anonymous access is allowed to DKP images in the external registry, the registryDockerCfg should look as follows:

 {"auths": { "<PROXY_REGISTRY>": {}}}